 - Introduction to Individual Sustainability

 - Special Fee:

 Course DescriptionIntroduces the concept of sustainability at the individual scale.
 Develops an individual sustainability model by reviewing current models of sustainability used by businesses, communities, and governments.
 Addresses a wide range of topics at the individual level, including the built world, water and energy; transportation options; wise purchasing; sustainable agriculture and food choices; recycling and waste reduction; recreation and its effect on the environment; restoring natural environments; health and how it impacts the environment.
 Covers the core principles of sustainability (Ecology/environment, economy/employment, equity/equality, education).
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Students should be able to independently and collaboratively:Apply an understanding of sustainability issues as related to personal, political, communityand workplace decisions.Identify and recognize the unsustainable elements within the students personal/community or workplace environments and develop an alternative plan.Explain to others the importance of the individual as a driving force to attain all sustainability goals and be a source of sustainability inspiration to others.Use critical thinking skills to address sustainability issues in their personal life experiences.Use the scientific method to address more complicated scenarios.